Networking & Content Delivery

 As with major networking changes, a successful migration to Transit Gateway needs careful planning.
 In addition to the items discussed throughout, consider the following:

-• Security group referencing across VPCs is not supported across Transit Gateways, but it is supported across VPC peering.
-If removing VPC peering as part of migration, then Security Group rules must be updated.
+- Security group referencing across VPCs is supported across Transit Gateways for inbound security rules only, while it is supported across VPC peering for inbound and outbound security rules.
+If removing VPC peering as part of migration, then Security Group rules may need to be updated.

 Conclusion